treolabs/treopim/docs/en/faq/general.md

 ### TreoPIM is open source and free

-We firmly believe in the open source approach and associated values ​​and have nothing to hide.
+We firmly believe in the open source approach and associated values and have nothing to hide.
 Publishing our code makes our solutions better, more powerful and more flexible because we pay attention to the code quality of our solutions.

 There are only two providers of PIM software worldwide that follow the open source approach - Akeneo and Pimcore.